Granted, few of us look forward to colonoscopy prep. That said, it's not nearly as bad as many people have come to believe.

 “We always strongly encourage patients to get their screening colonoscopies because of the importance of identifying polyps and pre-cancerous lesions in an early stage, and potentially treat them and never allow them to turn into cancer.”

-Years ago, it was routine for a colonoscopy prep to include drinking up to a gallon of liquids, a mixture of a laxative and clear fluids.
-It was designed to free the colon of all solid matter.
+Years ago, it was routine for a colonoscopy prep to include drinking up to a gallon of liquids, a mixture of a laxative and clear fluids to free the colon of all solid matter.
 That’s still the goal today, but the prep is much improved.

 “I did those previous preps myself, such as GoLytely, and it’s miserable,” Dobson said.
 “The thought of having to drink a gallon of seawater, willingly, is not something people want to sign up for.